-The Niagara Academy for Indigenous Relations is actively establishing formal alliances with organizations that align with its mission to foster deeper understanding of both historic and contemporary relationships among Indigenous and non-Indigenous communities, as well as humanity’s connection to the natural world.
-By collaborating with educational institutions, cultural organizations, environmental groups, and community leaders who share its objectives, the Academy is building a network grounded in mutual respect, knowledge exchange, and ethical engagement.
-These relationships enable the development of programs, resources, and public initiatives that highlight Indigenous perspectives, promote accurate historical awareness, and encourage sustainable, reciprocal relationships with the environment.
+The Niagara Academy for Indigenous Relations is actively establishing formal alliances with cultural organizations and other entities that align with its mission to foster a deeper understanding of both historic and contemporary relationships among Indigenous communities and non-Indigenous populations, as well as humanity’s connection to the natural world.
+By collaborating with educational institutions, environmental groups, and community leaders who share its objectives, the Academy is building a network grounded in mutual respect, knowledge exchange, and ethical engagement.
+These relationships enable the development of programs, resources, and public initiatives that highlight Indigenous perspectives, promote historical awareness, and encourage sustainable, reciprocal relationships with the environment.
 Through this intentional and values-driven approach, the Academy is not only strengthening its own impact but also contributing to a broader culture of informed dialogue and responsible stewardship.

 Mohawk College